Periodic multi-pulses and spectral stability in Hamiltonian PDEs with symmetry: Mathematical Setup

+We note that localized pulse solutions will have tails which are exponentially decaying with approximate rate $\alpha_0$, and are oscillatory with approximate frequency $\beta_0$.

+\begin{remark} For the 5th order KdV equation \cref{KdV5example}, corresponding to $m=2$, the spectrum of $DF(0; c)$ is the quartet of eigenvalues

+For $c > 1/4$, this is a complex quartet $\pm \alpha_0 \pm \beta_0 i$, thus \cref{hyp:hypeq} is satisfied.
+For the 7th order KdV equation \cref{KdV7}, corresponding to $m=3$, the spectrum of $DF(0; c)$ comprises six eigenvalues, one pair of which is always real (see \cref{fig:KdV7spec}, as well as the first quadrant of \cite[Figure 3]{Chardard2}). \cref{hyp:hypeq} is satisfied in the upper region of \cref{fig:KdV7spec}.
+Note that in the lower right region of \cref{fig:KdV7spec}, there is a complex quartet of eigenvalues, but since the real pair of eigenvalues lies inside this complex quartet, \cref{hyp:hypeq} is not satisfied. \end{remark}

 We now address the existence of a primary pulse solution, which is a symmetric homoclinic orbit connecting the unstable manifold $\tilde{W}^u(0; c_0)$ and the stable manifold $\tilde{W}^s(0; c_0)$ of the rest state equilibrium $U = 0$.
 Both of these manifolds have dimension $m$ by reversibility.
 Since, in general, the existence of such a solution is unknown, we take the existence of a primary pulse solution for a specific wavespeed $c_0$ as a hypothesis.
+For specific systems, such as KdV5, the existence of a primary pulse solution has been proved (see, for example, \cref{KdV1pulse} above).

 \begin{hypothesis} For the same $c_0$ as in \cref{hyp:hypeq}, there exists a homoclinic orbit solution $Q_1(x; c_0) = (q(x; c_0), \partial_x q(x; c_0), \dots, \partial_x^{2m-1}q(x; c_0))^T\in \tilde{W}^s(0; c_0) \cap \tilde{W}^u(0; c_0) \subset H^{-1}(0; c_0)$ to \cref{genODE}.
 In addition, \begin{enumerate}[(i)] \item $Q_1(0; c_0) \neq 0$. \item $\nabla_U H(Q_1(0; c_0); c_0) \neq 0$. \item $Q_1(x; c_0)$ is symmetric with respect to the reversor operator \cref{reverserR2m}, i.e. $Q_1(-x; c_0) = R Q_1(x; c_0)$. \end{enumerate} \end{hypothesis}